ocf/ocfweb/ocfweb/docs/docs/services/web/rails.md

 Ruby on Rails is a popular web framework for Ruby applications.

-## Installing Rails 4

-OCF servers currently run the following:

-* Ruby 2.1.5
-* Rails 4.1.8

-If you'd like, you can install a newer version of Rails in your home directory using `gem`.
-The installed version of Ruby should be sufficient.
-The following steps, which should all take place over [[SSH|doc services/shell]], will set up a gem directory inside your home directory and installs Rails.

-1. Set up relevant environment variables on login:

-       echo "export PATH=~/.gem/ruby/2.1.5/bin:\$PATH" >> ~/.bash_profile
-       echo "export GEM_HOME=~/.gem/ruby/2.1.5/gems" >> ~/.bash_profile
-       echo "export GEM_PATH=~/.gem/ruby/2.1.5" >> ~/.bash_profile

-2. Create a `gemrc` file specifying default installation optipns:

-       echo "gem: --user-install" > ~/.gemrc

-3. Disconnect and reconnect to SSH, or re-source your profile:

-       . ~/.bash_profile

-4. Install `rails` via `gem`:

-       gem install --no-rdoc --no-ri rails

-   This may take some time.

-5. Verify that Rails is installed:

-       rails -v

-   You should see output indicating the new Rails version.
-If you see an old version (like 4.1.8), your PATH is probably wrong.
-Make sure you followed step 1 and try reconnecting to SSH.

 ## Creating a New Application

 To create a new Rails application, use the `rails` command-line interface.
 For example,